Subpecies Compendium

 UnwieldyConditions

-Can't be combined with Bulky-.
+Can't be combined with other [Size] subspecies.

 Para-